Hysterical Horror That Will Get You Howling…

-An American Werewolf In London – TrailerLionsgateUKMovies, http://www.youtube.com and photos © Universal Pictures
+An American Werewolf In London – TrailerLionsgateUKMovies and photos © Universal Pictures

 I’m not sure if this film’s showing was to coincide with its anniversary release or it was purely by accident.
 But either way, thanks to the Finnish TV bosses for showing this cult werewolf comedy tale.
 This comedy is probably one of the best werewolf films especially if you compare it to the dire Teen Wolf (1985) with Michael J Fox to the ridiculous, namely Wolf (1994).
 In the awful Wolf, the script alone wasted the talents of Michelle Pfeiffer and James Spader, and not even Hollywood heavyweight – and favourite actor – Jack Nicholson could save it.

-Meanwhile on the moors, Jack and David have lost their way and also find they have strayed from the path in a double whammy.
+Meanwhile, on the moors, Jack and David have lost their way and also find they have strayed from the path in a double whammy.
 An eerie strange howling is heard.
 Although the pub occupants are familiar with the noise, they dismiss it and all responsibilities for the lads.
-The lads are then hounded by a wolf like creature.
+The lads are then hounded by a wolf-like creature.
 This creature kills Jack through a number of horrific facial and body injuries – and hurts David badly.
-The creature is then killed by the men from the pub and transforms to a man, revealing this creature to be a werewolf…
+The creature is then killed by the men from the pub and transforms into a man, revealing this creature to be a werewolf…

-However despite its horror label, there are many laugh aloud moments for the audience, in particular to those of us who will recognise the London type stereotypes from that time as scenes are played out in some of London’s locations.
-The Yorkshire scenes are equally as fun, however the Yorkshire Moors were filmed in Wales.
 As for a sequel, this has been in the form of An American Werewolf in Paris (1997) and a reboot has been considered by Landis’ son.
-However for now, I will just ask for the moon from David M Latt, producer of Sharknado and the Asylum movies not to make a Syfy version of this cult movie.
+However, for now, I will just ask for the moon from David M Latt, producer of Sharknado and the Asylum movies not to make a Syfy version of this cult movie.
 Or am I too late… or am I just barking at the moon.